Approximation by Quad Meshes in Laguerre Geometry: Introduction

-The present paper deals with the \emph{approximation of a given surface $f$ by a quad-L-mesh} (see, for example, Figs.~\ref{fig:spiral_defM} and~\ref{fig:seashellex5}).
-While we allow isolated combinatorial singularities, we focus on the combinatorially regular parts and call them \emph{L-nets}.
-However, we want to \emph{prescribe the sphere radii of the mesh faces}.
+The present paper deals with the \emph{approximation of a given surface $f$ by a quad-L-mesh}, in which every planar and every spherical panel is surrounded by four conical patches in a “gingham” pattern (see, for example, Figs.~\ref{fig:spiral_defM} and~\ref{fig:seashellex5}).
+While we allow isolated combinatorial singularities, we focus on regions with square grid ($\mathbb{Z}^2$) combinatorics and call them \emph{L-nets}.
+However, we want to \emph{prescribe the sphere radii of the mesh spheres}.
 This may depend on the application.
 A natural choice can be spheres that are good local approximations of $f$.

 Let us first look at a limit case where all spheres in an L-net have radius zero.
 Now, it is the same as a quad mesh with planar faces, called Q-net in discrete differential geometry.
 Such Q-nets are discrete counterparts of conjugate surface parameterizations \citep{bobenko-2009-ddg} and this property is fundamental for solving the approximation problem (see e.g.~\citep{liu+2006,pottmann-2015-ag}).
 One cannot just apply numerical optimization to any initial quad mesh and push it towards an approximating Q-net.
 Rather, the edges of the initial mesh should follow the directions in a conjugate frame field of $f$.